tessgi/TessGiWebsite/content/pages/data-analysis/data-access.md

 *Smear*: the correction for shutterless operation.
 The smear will be less critical for TESS than was needed for Kepler due to the use of frame-transfer in TESS.

 *Gain model*: The linear approximation to the CCD digitizer performance, in units of photoelectrons per digitizer count.
 Each TESS CCD has its own gain model.
-Each CCD’s gain model contains separate values for each of the 4 readouts on the CCD.
+Each CCD's gain model contains separate values for each of the 4 readouts on the CCD.

 *Flat field*: A model which describes the pixel-to-pixel variation in response to photons.
 This allows the variations in individual pixel response to be removed in calibration.
 The flat field model is 2048 x 2048 for each of 16 CCDs.